legault/SSA-/README.md

 # example-increasing.R

-This file has self-contained for simulating the SSA and SSA+ for an increasing environment.
+This file has self-contained code for simulating the SSA and SSA+ for an increasing environment.

 # example-fluctuating.R

-This file has self-contained for simulating the SSA and SSA+ for a fluctuating environment.
+This file has self-contained code for simulating the SSA and SSA+ for a fluctuating environment.